srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

     If you see a message telling you that the authenticity of host can't be established and asking you if you sure you want to continue connecting, enter **yes**

-1. When prompted, enter the **password** for the IoT Edge on Ubuntu VM.
+1. When prompted, enter the password for the IoT Edge on Ubuntu VM.

     There will be a total of 3 prompts to enter the password.
-These prompts are due to the `ssh` and `scp` commands used to upload the `setup-iot-edge-gateway.sh` helper script to the VM, run the script, and then download the x.509 certificate that will be used later to authenticate the Child IoT Device to the IoT Edge Transparent Gateway.
+These prompts are due to the `ssh` and `scp` commands used to upload the `setup-iot-edge-gateway.sh` helper script to the VM, run the script, and then download the X.509 certificate that will be used later to authenticate the Child IoT Device to the IoT Edge Transparent Gateway.

-    When the helper script finishes configuring the IoT Edge on Ubuntu VM to be an IoT Edge Transparent Gateway, the Cloud Shell will download the `azure-iot-test-only.root.ca.cert.pem` x.509 certificate.
+    When the helper script finishes configuring the IoT Edge on Ubuntu VM to be an IoT Edge Transparent Gateway, the Cloud Shell will download the `azure-iot-test-only.root.ca.cert.pem` X.509 certificate.

-1. When prompted, save the x.509 certificate to your Downloads folder.
+1. When prompted, save the X.509 certificate to your Downloads folder.

     This certificate will be used to configure the Child IoT Device authentication.

-    > **Note**: If the x.509 certificate isn't downloaded automatically within the web browser, open a Cloud Shell command prompt, and then run the following command:
+    > **Note**: If the X.509 certificate isn't downloaded automatically within the web browser, open a Cloud Shell command prompt, and then run the following command:

     ```sh
     download azure-iot-test-only.root.ca.cert.pem